Sol Solomon

-Sol William Leonard Solomon is a Jèrriais footballer who plays as a forward for club Tranmere Rovers.
+Sol William Leonard Solomon is a Jèrriais footballer who plays as a forward for club Southport.

 A youth product of St. Peter, Solomon left for Jersey Bulls in 2019 and became their record goalscorer over the course of three years, having scored 60 goals in 71 games in the Combined Counties Football League.
-He subsequently joined National League North side Marine, and later for League Two club Tranmere Rovers F.C..
+He subsequently joined National League North side Marine, before joining League Two club Tranmere Rovers.
+Following the expiry of his contract, he joined National League North side Southport.

-Career
+Club career

 Solomon began his football career playing for St. Peter on the Channel Island of Jersey, before joining Jersey Bulls after a season.

 Jersey Bulls

 Whilst still a teenager, Solomon scored fifteen goals in his first twenty games for the side telling BBC Sport in September 2020: "Playing for the Bulls is great for me personally because as a squad we demand so much from each other and you know you can't drop your performance around them."

 Solomon kept playing for Jersey Bulls during the 2021–22 season, even after he enrolled at University in Liverpool, and would try and fly back to Jersey for games.
 He then switched his academic studies to Highlands College, Jersey, telling BBC Radio Jersey "I tried to play as many games as I could, like I was doing before when I was at university, but it was a bit hard flying back every weekend."
 Solomon achieved a degree of viral media attention for a goal he scored goal against Sutton Common Rovers in the FA Cup in 2021, which was described as a “mid-air back-heeled volley”.
 Solomon finished the 2021-22 season having scored 38 goals in the campaign.

 Solomon had trials with Luton Town early in 2022, however, it was not until September 2022 that he left Jersey Bulls for Marine who play two divisions higher in the English football pyramid.
 He played the final game of his spell at Jersey Bulls on 24 September 2022.
 He left the club having become Jersey Bull’s highest ever goal scorer, with a record 60 goals in 71 games in the Combined Counties Football League.